MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

    1. Close and save the file.

-1. Launch the administrator's utility and [restart the compute node](configure-admin-cli-stop-start.md).
+1. Launch the administration tool/CLI and [restart the compute node](configure-admin-cli-stop-start.md).

-1. In the same utility, run the [diagnostic tool](configure-run-diagnostics.md) to send a test HTTPs request.
+1. In the same tool, run the [diagnostic test](configure-run-diagnostics.md) to send a test HTTPs request.

 <br>